FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/prd/error-handling.md

 # Error Handling and Recovery

-This document outlines the strategy for handling errors and ensuring system recovery for the QuestLearn platform.
+This document outlines the strategy for handling errors and ensuring system recovery for the RogueLearn platform.

 ## Guiding Principles